BetterBuiltFool/event_handler/README.md

 ## About The Project

-[![Product Name Screen Shot][product-screenshot]](https://example.com) Event_handler is a simple system that uses decorator syntax to register functions to pygame events, allowing those function to be fired whenever the assigned event occurs.
+[![Product Name Screen Shot][product-screenshot]](https://example.com)

+Event Handler is a simple system that uses decorator syntax to register functions to Pygame events, allowing those function to be fired whenever the assigned event occurs.
 It also features a keybind manager, which similarly can assign functions to remappable keybinds.

 TODO: Remove extraneous template info